chxmbley/split-log/README.md

 ### `new Log([options])`

 * `options` Object (optional)
-  * `level` String (optional) - Specifies priority level based on [syslog](http://www.kiwisyslog.com/help/syslog/index.html?protocol_levels.htm) conventions or custom levels.
+  * `level` String (optional) - Specifies priority level based on [syslog](http://www.kiwisyslog.com/help/syslog/index.html?protocol_levels.htm) conventions or custom levels to use when writing to both file and stdout.
 Default is `notice`.
+  * `fileLevel` String (optional) - Specifies priority level based on [syslog](http://www.kiwisyslog.com/help/syslog/index.html?protocol_levels.htm) conventions or custom levels to use when writing to file.
+Overrides level set in `level`.
+Default is `notice`.
+  * `outLevel` String (optional) - Specifies priority level based on [syslog](http://www.kiwisyslog.com/help/syslog/index.html?protocol_levels.htm) conventions or custom levels to use when writing to stdout.
+Overrides level set i `level`.
+Default is `notice`.
   * `stdout` Boolean (optional) - Whether to write log entries to stdout (console).
 Default is `true`.
   * `file` Boolean (optional) - Whether to write log entries to file.
 Default is `false`.
   * `filename` String (optional) - Name of file to which log entries are written.
 Default is `log_<YYYYMMDD_HHMMSS>.txt` where `<YYYYMMDD_HHMMSS>` is a string-formatted timestamp representing when the log instance was created.
   * `dir` String (optional) - Specifies directory to store log files.
 Default is `./logs/` (**NOTE:** If `dir` does not exist, it will be created only when a log file is written).
   * `showLabel` Boolean (optional) - Whether to prepend `level` label to each log entry (ex. `[INFO] Some information`).
 Default is `true`
   * `prefix` - String (optional) - String to prepend to each log entry (written *before* `label`).
 Supports [strftime](https://github.com/samsonjs/strftime) formatting for generating timestamps.
 Default is timestamp in 'YYYY-MM-DD HH:MM:SS -' format.
+  * `emitHidden` Bool (optional) - Whether to emit 'entry' event when calling a logging method that has no output and would otherwise be ignored.

 ### Instance Events

-Objects created with `new Log` emit the following event:
+Objects created with `new Log` emit the following events:

 #### Event: 'entry'